- August 29, 2016

 - Medical malpractice: 3 years from the date of the injury; if the injury is not immediately discovered, the time limit starts to run one year from the date the injury was discovered.

 - Claims against government entities: the injured victim must file a claim with the government agency within 6 months of the incident; if the entity denies the claim, the injury victim has a certain amount of time to file suit.

 - Property damage: 3 years from the date the damage occurred.

 In order to avoid losing your legal right to seek compensation from the party whose negligent actions caused your injuries, it is imperative to immediately seek the help of an experienced Orange County personal injury attorney to handle your accident claim.

 Call an Orange County Personal Injury Attorney Today!

 The legal team at the Law Offices of Samer Habbas is dedicated to helping our injured clients reach the best monetary settlement when they are involved in any type of accidents.

 If you or a loved one has been injured in an accident caused by the negligent or reckless actions of another party, our experienced Orange County personal injury attorneys are available to personally review your case.
-Call us at 1-888-848-5048 to schedule a free, complimentary consultation with our legal team today.
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our lawyers represent accident victims across Southern California.